 On top of that, veganism is currently exploding in popularity; the number of vegans in the UK is said to have risen by 400% since 2014.

 This growing appetite for a vegan diet – which ditches animal foods like meat, eggs and milk for plant alternatives – is driven by concern for animal welfare and the environment, plus the desire to eat more healthily.2

 Once a niche subculture, the practice of consuming no animal products whatsoever has become mainstream, with thousands participating in Veganuary each year and growing numbers making the switch permanently.

-Research shows that a plant-based diet is good for your wellbeing in more ways than one, but without proper planning, you could miss out on key vitamins and nutrients.
+Research has shown that a plant-based diet can be good for your wellbeing in more ways than one, but without proper planning, you could miss out on key vitamins and nutrients.3

 So, get the low-down on going vegan with our guide, and you can make the switch without missing out.

 First things first, there’s often a bit of confusion between vegans and vegetarians.

 As a rule, vegetarians do not eat meat or fish but they do eat animal products such as eggs and dairy.
 They typically aren’t fussy about using goods, like cosmetics, which contain animal products.